jomifepe/Restaurant-Management/README.md

 # Restaurant-Management

-This was a school project which consisted of developing an SPA to manage a restaurant using Vue for the front-end and Laravel for the back-end API.
+University project - SPA used to manage a restaurant, built using Vue and Laravel.

 ## Installation